johanclasson/Unity.Interception.Serilog/README.md

 It is optional whether to pass the parameters `expectedExceptions`, `ignoredMethods` and `level` or not.

 The event level of logs is set to `Debug` by default.
-You have to specify the minimum level `LoggerConfiguration` instance yourself.
-This means that if you do not specify the log level, only `Error` logs will not be written to your sink since the Serilog's default minimum level is set to `Information`.
+You have to specify the minimum level on the `LoggerConfiguration` instance yourself.
+This means that if you do not specify the log level, only `Error` logs will be written to your sink since the Serilog's default minimum level is set to `Information`.

 ```cs
 using Unity.Interception.Customization;